seaside1/jrule/doc/EXAMPLES.md

 }
 ```

-## Example 34

-Use case: Thing actions, send message with pushover and other services.
+### Example 34 - Thing actions, send message with pushover and other services

-Note that you will have to set up a pusheover account as thing in openHAB.
+Note that you will have to set up a pushover account as thing in openHAB.

 ```java
 public class DemoRule extends JRule {